 Those who violate University policy and the student handbook are subject to sanctions.
 Employees who are found to be in violation of a University policy pertaining to drugs may be subject to disciplinary action.
 Employees who feel they may have a problem with substance abuse should seek professional advice and treatment.
 For confidential help or to obtain a list of counseling and assistance programs call Human Resources.
 Students who are found to be in violation of the student handbook pertaining to drugs may be subject to disciplinary action.
 Students who feel they may have a problem with substance abuse should seek professional advice and treatment.
-The Office of Student Services and Student Engagement offers education and assistance with drug abuse.
+SSSE offers education and assistance with drug abuse.